Menu

 Summonses to appear and warrants of arrest

 A summons to appear may be issued by the ICC, in which case the subject may appear voluntarily.
 Alternatively, the Court may issue a warrant of arrest.
 In this case, the Court cooperates with national authorities for the arrest and transfer of the person to the ICC Detention Centre.
-For example, Mr Laurent Gbagbo, former President of Côte d’Ivoire (pictured here), was transferred to the ICC on 30 November 2011.
-He first appeared in Court on 5 December 2011.
-Photo: AP/Reporters/Peter Dejong
+Pictured here: The first arrest warrant issued by the ICC, for Joseph Kony

 Delays in arrests